-Curriculum completion guidelines Students who receive a final grade lower than "C" in any of the courses in the Early Childhood Development sequence must be approved by the program faculty to continue the major in Early Childhood Development prior to repeating the course.
+Curriculum completion guidelines

+Students who receive a final grade lower than "C" in any of the courses in the Early Childhood Development sequence must be approved by the program faculty to continue the major in Early Childhood Development prior to repeating the course.
 Each student is responsible for transportation to and from field sites used for laboratory experience.

-CHD 121 (fall only) CHD 125 (fall only) CHD 210 ENG 111 PSY 235 SDV 100 or SDV 108
+Fall CHD 120 (fall only) CHD 145 CHD 210 ENG 111 PSY 235 SDV 100 or 101

-CHD 165 (fall only)
+CHD 118 (fall only) CHD 146 CHD 165 (fall only) CHD 270 MTH 120 or SCI Elective Humanities/Fine Arts Electives

-CHD 270 (fall only)

-HLT 106

-MTH 120 or MTH 151

-SPD 100

-Humanities/Fine Arts Electives